yo-nagase/pgroonga-pgvector/README.md

 - pgroonga and pgvector are installed.
 - This image can be used both arm64 and amd64.
 - Extension is installed in the initialization script.
+- Can be spin up docker or docker compose.